0x51DB/337Stuff/README.md

 findwinners.py : a script that uses nominee.lines and the associated files in categories/ to determine the winner of each award based on a frequency count.

+timescrape.py : a script that uses goldenglobes.json to post the time of each tweet in time.lines.
+This can then be used in coordination with the raw scraped.lines data to obtain time data for a given n-gram.

+ngramtimedata.py : a script that picks out the times at which a given ngram appears, placing them in timedata.lines.

+plottimedata.py : a script that uses the data from timedata.lines to plot the ngram's occurence over time.

 A typical order of executing the files is scraper.py -> normalize.py -> unduplicate.py -> winninglines.py -> categories.py -> findwinners.py.